Bio

 Jonathan Pacheco Bell, MAUP, MLIS @c1typlann3r

-Through my two decades-long career, I’ve developed expertise in community engagement, participatory planning and design, inclusive public space, General, Specific, Community and Vision Plans, code enforcement, zoning ordinances, planning studies, policy writing, and project management.
+Through my two decades-long career, I’ve developed expertise in community engagement, participatory planning and design, inclusive public space, General, Specific, Community and Vision Plans, code compliance, zoning ordinances, planning studies, policy writing, and project management.

 I’m a published author with pieces in popular media, peer-reviewed journals, and books.
 You can find my writing in Planning Magazine, Cultural Daily, Public Libraries Quarterly, and Focus: The Journal of Planning Practice & Education, to name a few publications.
 I’m a regular contributor on Medium and a past correspondent for UrbDeZine Los Angeles.
 My chapter on library history is in the book, A Paseo Through Time in Florence-Firestone.